 The table below provides summary statistics and contractor rates for jobs advertised in London requiring SPARQL skills.
-It covers vacancies from the 6 months leading up to 18 September 2025, with comparisons to the same periods in the previous two years.
+It covers contract job vacancies from the 6 months leading up to 29 October 2025, with comparisons to the same periods in the previous two years.

 SPARQL falls under the Programming Languages category.
 For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring coding skills in London.